 Healthy dogs can often have these parasites with no symptoms but if a pet is ill, has an underlying medical condition, or is older these protozoans can be pretty dangerous.

 Blooms of blue-green algae in lakes and ponds is a definite red flag!
 This algae is toxic to dogs and can be deadly!
 Blue-green algae is a microscopic bacteria often found in freshwater streams, ponds, and lakes.
 These bacteria can produce toxins that can affect mammals that drink the water (that means humans, dogs, livestock, etc.).

 When blue-green algae is in bloom the water kind of looks blue-green in color or like pea soup.
 It can also look like there is green or blue paint on the surface of the water.
-Wind often blows this floating algae towards shore making it easily accessible to dogs and people.
+Wind often blows these floating algae towards shore making it easily accessible to dogs and people.

 Not all blue-green algae are toxic but it is impossible to tell without laboratory testing.
-For this reason it is best to consider all blue-green algae as potentially toxic and to stay away!
+For this reason, it is best to consider all blue-green algae as potentially toxic and to stay away!

-For some animals a very small exposure such as just a few multiples of blue-green algae contaminated water could result in fatal poisoning!
+For some animals, a very small exposure such as just a few multiples of blue-green algae contaminated water could result in fatal poisoning!

 Symptoms of blue-green algae poisoning are:

 - Difficulty breathing

 - Excessive secretions (salivating, lactating, etc.)

 - Blue discoloration of mucous membranes and skin